Receptionist Jobs in British Columbia

 Important skills for a receptionist include excellent communication skills, both written and verbal, strong organization skills, attention to detail, and proficiency in various computer software such as Microsoft Office.
 They should also possess good interpersonal skills, be able to multitask, and have a professional appearance and attitude.
 While a high school diploma is generally required, there is no specific certification required for a receptionist.
 However, certifications like a Certified Administrative Professional (CAP) or Microsoft Office Specialist (MOS) could increase job prospects.
 Prior to becoming a receptionist, a person might work in roles such as an Office Assistant, Customer Service Representative, or Administrative Assistant to gain relevant experience.

-Job Title: Relief Receptionist Location: Sechelt Employment Type: Casual/On call [14hours per month] Compensation: $23.16-$25.07 About Community Services Since 1974, Sunshine Coast Community Services...
+Job Title: Receptionist Location: Sechelt Employment Type: Casual/On call Compensation: $23.16 - $25.07 About Community Services Since 1974, Sunshine Coast Community Services Society hasbeen at the...

 Receptionist Online Courses and Training Opportunities